namelessperson0/decentralized-video-chat/README.md

 # Peercall - Decentralized Video Chat

+## It is live at https://zipcall.io Will be deployed to IPFS/Unstoppable domains soon

 Decentralized video chat platform powered by WebRTC using Twilio STUN/TURN infrastructure.
 PeerCall provides video quality and latency simply not available with traditional